INTRODUCTION TO COMPRESSOR:

 Multistage Reciprocating Compressor :

 It is not always desirable or possible to achieve the required rise in pressure in a single compression stage.
-In multistaging gas discharge from the first stage is cooled in the inter cooler up to suction temperature of the first stage before going to the second stage.
+In multistage gas discharge from the first stage is cooled in the intercooler up to a suction temperature of the first stage before going to the second stage.
 This is called as perfect intercooling.

 Parts Of Multistage Reciprocating Compressor :

-Fig shows various parts of three stage (V type) reciprocating air compressor with receiver (air tank).
+Fig shows various parts of three-stage (V type) reciprocating air compressor with the receiver (air tank).
 The pressure switch is connected to the electric motor.
 When the desired pressure in the air tank is reached it stops the motor and hence the compressor.
-The safety valve opens when the pressure in air tank exceeds the set safe pressure.
+The safety valve opens when the pressure in the air tank exceeds the set safe pressure.

 1. Good volumetric efficiency as compression is done in more than one stage and hence compression ratio is controlled.